Christopher876/Conways-Game-Of-Life-dotnet/README.md

 - Optimizing code and rendering graphics by using more lower level objects such as, Vertex Arrays.
 - Properly write C# XML documentation for every function.
 - Use Unit testing to ensure that nothing else within the program breaks when the source is modified.

+## Command line arguments

+- \-s = Sets the size of the grid that will be generated
+- \-l = Sets the minimum range for the random number that will be generated for the starting cells.
+- \-m = Sets the maximum range for the random number that will be generated for the starting cells.
+- \-l = Sets the length of the grid cells
+- \-w = Sets the width of the grid cells